On the density of strongly minimal algebraic vector fields: The first projective prolongation

-the representation defined by differential Galois theory (well-defined up to conjugation). \end{definition}
+We also denote by $\rho_X: G_1(X,v) \rightarrow \GL_n(k)$ the representation defined by differential Galois theory (well-defined up to conjugation). \end{definition}

-\begin{notation} For the rest of the section, if $(X,v)$ is an algebraic vector field, \begin{itemize} \item $(M_X,\nabla_v^{st})$ denotes the $D$-module over $k(X)$ endowed with the derivation induced by $v$ given by the generic stalk of $(\Omega^1_X, \nabla^{st}_v)$. \end{itemize} It can be described as follows: $M_X$ is the $k(X)$-vector space of rational $1$-forms on $X$.
-Fix $x_1,\ldots, x_n$ a transcendence basis of $k(X)$ so that up to shrinking $X$, we may assume that $x_1,\ldots, x_n$ are étale coordinates on $X$.
-Write
+\begin{notation} For the rest of the section, we fix the following notation: if $(X,v)$ is an algebraic vector field without nontrivial rational integral, \begin{itemize} \item we write $(M_X,\nabla_v^{\mathrm{st}})$ for the generic stalk of the partial connection $(\Omega^1_X, \nabla^{\mathrm{st}}_v)$. \end{itemize} This differential module can be described explicitly as follows: fix $x_1,\ldots, x_n$ a transcendence basis of $k(X)$ and write